xstmass/Ex-Astris-Rebirth/README.md

 Ex Astris Rebirth
 =========
-Fixed Build
+Fixed Build, removed Food Plus integration and simple changes in BlockEndCake

 Add mod integration to your SkyBlock.

-Please put all suggestions in the issue tracker (preferably using the [Suggestion] Tag).